Tasman Peninsula, Tasmania © Tourism Tasmania

 Hike the Three Capes Track

 The Three Capes Track is one of Tasmania’s top hiking trails.
-This four day, 46 kilometre (29 mile) trek on the Tasman Peninsula is drawing visitors with its scenic views of the Pacific Ocean and rugged Tasmanian coastline.
+This four-day, 48-kilometre (30-mile) trek on the Tasman Peninsula draws visitors with its scenic views of the Pacific Ocean and rugged Tasmanian coastline.
 The trailheads are located at Fortescue Bay and Denmans Cove, and if you’d prefer a shorter hike you can attempt smaller sections of the trail from either end.
-The Cape Hauy track from Fortescue Bay is a popular choice as this easy to moderate trail takes three to four hours return and offers spectacular views as it follows the rim of massive sea cliffs.
+The Cape Hauy track from Fortescue Bay is a popular choice for beginner to intermediate hikers and offers spectacular views as it follows the rim of massive sea cliffs.
 If you prefer your adventure with a side of luxury, experience this beautiful coastline on the Three Capes Lodge Walk.
-This guided walk includes gourmet food, Tasmanian wines and luxury accommodation in purpose-built lodges.
+This guided walk includes gourmet food, Tasmanian wines and luxury.

 See incredible rock formations